Innovation Toolkit / Design Sprint Guide

 Prototype

-Build a realistic prototype of the chosen solution — clickable wireframes, functional demos, or physical models.
+Build a realistic prototype — clickable wireframes, functional demos, or physical models.
 Focus on just enough fidelity to test the hypothesis.
+Use AI tools to compress build time.

 5